K-Variable7/ai-fact-checker-extension/README.md

 ## Demo

-Check out the live demo at [Vercel Link] to see the extension in action without installing.
+Check out the interactive demo at [demo/demo.html](demo/demo.html) to see the extension popup in action (open in browser).

 ![Overlay Example](demo/overlay.gif)
 ![Zap Flow](demo/zap.gif)